learn-academy-2022-golf/full-stack-rails-frankly-ragdoll/README.md

 </h3>

 # Story 3: In order to interact with the blog post application, as a user of the application, I need to see a form where I can fill out information for a new blog post.
 # Branch: blog-new
 # Acceptance Criteria
+## BEGIN HERE

-Has a controller action for new
+# Has a controller action for new
+# Create new view titled new.html.erb

 Has a route for new
 Has a view for new
 Can navigate from the landing page to the view of the new page